 Select this designation if you do not want to allow your titles to be sold on a returnable basis.
 IngramSpark will not accept returns from booksellers for any title so designated.

 Select this designation if you want to allow your titles to be sold on a returnable basis and you would like to receive a physical copy of the book returned.
 IngramSpark does not guarantee the condition of the book being returned.
+(This return option is only available for books sold in the United States or Canada.)

 Returns to US addresses - If you select this option, you will be charged for the current wholesale cost of each book returned, plus a $2.00 per book shipping and handling charge.